Sweet Harmony (The Beloved song): Chart performance

 "Sweet Harmony" peaked at number three for three weeks in Austria, number six in Germany and Switzerland, number seven in Greece and Italy, and number eight in the United Kingdom.
 In the latter, it peaked in its second week at the UK Singles Chart, on 24 January 1993.
 It stayed at that position for two weeks and for ten weeks inside the UK Top 100.
 On the Music Week Dance Singles chart, the song peaked at number eleven same week.
 It was also a top-20 hit in Denmark, France, Ireland, and Sweden.
 On the Eurochart Hot 100, "Sweet Harmony" peaked at number 20 in May 1993.
 It debuted on the chart fifteen weeks earlier, at number 66 on 30 January, after charting in the UK.

-In North America, the song peaked at number 23 on both the US Billboard Dance Club Play and Modern Rock Tracks charts, and number 14 on the Billboard Bubbling Under Hot 100 chart.
-Elsewhere, it was a top-10 hit in Mexico and peaked at number 147 in Australia.
+In North America, the song peaked at number 23 on both the US Billboard Dance Club Play and Modern Rock Tracks charts, as well as number 14 on the Billboard Bubbling Under Hot 100 chart.
+Elsewhere, it was a top-10 hit in Israel and Mexico, and peaked at number 147 in Australia.

 Music video

 The accompanying music video for "Sweet Harmony" was directed by Big TV.
-It consisted of a nude and seated Jon Marsh surrounded by nude women - including Tess Daly - lipsynching the lyrics.
+It consisted of a nude and seated Jon Marsh surrounded by nude women – including Tess Daly – lipsynching the lyrics.
 It is based on the record sleeve on Jimi Hendrix' 1968 album Electric Ladyland, which was taken by photographer David Montgomery.
 Clouds, fog, and white-out effects were used to create a high contrast, while the participants used their arms, legs and hair to cover themselves.
 In an interview, Marsh said the video was "not intended to be sexual" and was "as asexual as you can get".
 The video is supposed to represent unity between humans.
 It was nominated for the International Viewer's Choice Award for MTV Europe at MTV Europe Music Awards in 1993.